loquemedalagana/shopping-mall-clone/README.md

 ### Retrospection

-> It is the first time for me to apply TDD, although I already had experiences of testing.
-The main advantage of TDD is reducing the mistakes, whereas the main disadvantage of this method is taking too much time.
+> It is the first time for me to apply `TDD`, although I already had experiences of testing.
+The main advantage of `TDD` is reducing the mistakes, whereas the main disadvantage of this method is taking too much time.

-> Fue primera vez aplicar TDD, aunque ya tenía experiencia de pruebas.
+> Fue primera vez aplicar `TDD`, aunque ya tenía experiencia de pruebas.
 En mi opinión, la mejor inconveniente es tardar mucho tiempo; en cambio, la mejor ventana es prohibir errores que no se pueda tener en cuenta.

 > Because it was not allowed using `typescript` in this project, I need to understand the difference between `ES5` and `ES6` deeply.
+In addition, I used `PropTypes` library alternatively, and `prepareAction` function when calling `createAction`, a `built-in` function in `redux`.

 > Como usar `typescript` estaba prohibido, tenía que tener la diferencia entre `ES5` y `ES6`en cuenta profundamente.
+Además, utilicé `PropTypes` alternativamente, y `prepareAction` función al llamar `createAction`, una `built-in` función de `redux`.